satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 Meet designer Paul, and developer Marco.
 They work on a website for _CheapBargainMart.com_ online store.

-Paul created a design for exit intent popup.
+Paul created a design for exit intent pop up.
 It would capture visitors that didn’t buy anything from the store.
-He didn’t know that they already had a very similar popup implemented earlier and he could reuse parts of it.
+He didn’t know that they already had a very similar pop up implemented earlier and he could reuse parts of it.

-Marco knew about that other popup, but __assumed__ that Paul created the new design from scratch for a reason.
+Marco knew about that other pop up, but __assumed__ that Paul created the new design from scratch for a reason.

 As a result both guys spent more time on their tasks, and not they have a duplicated set of almost identical elements for no good reason.

 __Example #3:__

 Here are two developers, Kathy and Jen.
 They work on a dating app _Datingtron_.
-It matches people using their names and starsigns.
+It matches people using their names and star signs.

 Kathy is new to the project, but she is really devoted.
 She get's a task to implement an alternative matching algorithm.
 What she didn't know, was that they already had a special DSL for matching algorithms.